Bishop's coat of arms

 Lab Work

-(this info may also have changed)
+(this info may have changed)

 The Computer Science lab, J-118, is open from 8:00 to 4:30 Monday to Friday.
 It is accessible by key card ($20 deposit) 7 days a week from 5:30 to 23:00 ( 11 pm, you may be asked to leave at midnight.)
 You may work on your own time, subject to machine availability, and I encourage you to start early.